Traveling Boosts Brain Development in Kids: 6 Inspiring Stories

 A child develops brain connections through everyday experiences, interactions with people, and by senses to interact with the world.
 A young child’s daily experiences determine which brain connection develops and which will last for a lifetime.
 The amount and quality of stimulation and interaction a child receives in the early years make all the difference.

-How traveling boosts brain
+How traveling boosts brain development?